frePPLe/frepple/doc/user-guide/cookbook/buffer/index.rst

 Buffer
 ======

-A buffer, often called SKU -stock keeping unit-, is a (physical or logical) inventory point.
+A buffer is a (physical or logical) inventory point.
+It is uniquely identified based by a item+location combination.

 There are different buffer types: